Texas Open Carry FAQ

 Can I legally carry anywhere?

 No. All of the same previous restrictions apply.
-With a few changes and additions.
+With a few changes and additions to the LTC laws in 2016.

 - Cannot open carry on college campuses